Feeds:

 Read Full Post »

 The world is filled with books on marriage.
 Many of them are not worth reading.
-But there has been a bunch of excellent books on marriage that have been released in the last few years.
+But there have been a bunch of excellent books on marriage that have been released in the last few years.
 Add The Meaning of Marriage: Facing the Complexities of Commitment with the Wisdom of God by Tim Keller (with his wife Kathy).

 Tim is one of the best people for writing a book on marriage, from a biblical perspective, that non-Christians may actually read.
 He touches upon some of the more contemporary controversies here, clearly but without condemnation.
 I know some guys in our denomination love to hate on Keller as some great compromiser.
 I don’t see him that way.
 I just see him in a light similar to John Newton: clear as to what he believes but not using that to stick his finger in people’s eyes.
 He’d much rather win them to his position- that whole winsome thing.
 Not everyone is supposed to be Elijah, engaging in clear confrontations to expose the folly of false gods (though Keller did write a book on that).